SparseWorld: A Flexible, Adaptive, and Efficient 4D Occupancy World Model Powered by Sparse and Dynamic Queries: Conclusion

 \subsection{Limitations and Future work}

-The geometric reasoning capability (IoU) of SparseWorld still has substantial room for improvement.
-Moreover, its generalization ability to unseen scenarios remains to be further validated.

-Notably, SparseWorld does not require dense occupancy annotations, and can be trained with only lidar point clouds and 2D labels.
-In future work, we plan to explore weakly supervised training schemes.
-Additionally, we aim to incorporate large language models (LLMs) to endow SparseWorld with more advanced reasoning abilities in complex scenes.
-We demonstrate that a limited number of sparse queries can effectively represent 4D scenarios, offering a new perspective for the autonomous driving community.
+Despite its strong performance, SparseWorld’s geometric reasoning (IoU) and generalization to unseen scenarios remain areas for improvement.
+Notably, it requires only LiDAR and 2D labels without dense occupancy annotations.
+Future work will explore weakly supervised training and integrate large language models to enhance reasoning in complex scenes.
+Overall, SparseWorld demonstrates that a small number of sparse queries can effectively represent 4D scenes, offering a new perspective for autonomous driving research.